gavesh-uhh/nvim/README.md

 ### Installation

 Go to your nvim folder <br>
-and do this funny magic command it will prolly install its 10pm and <br>
+and do this funny magic command <br>
+it will prolly install its 10pm and <br>
 i wrote this while half asleep